World Museum Tour- Hornsea Museum. Part 1.

 The rooms are small but full to the top with treats and trinkets and a lovely cat playing with some wool.

 The dolls house and toy room was very special and my favourite parts were the potted plant and sleeping bed cat.

-I very much liked this exhibition of World War one and two memorabilia and these embroidered cards.
+I very much liked the exhibition of WW1 and WW2 memorabilia and these embroidered cards.